jacta5/culcurateQuestDoc/docs/culcurateQuestAdvertisingPolicy.md

 Our app uses third-party advertising networks to display non-personalized, contextual ads that comply with child safety regulations.
 We take the following measures to ensure a safe experience:

 ### 1. **Ad Networks and Contextual Advertising**
-- We use **Google AdMob** (or your ad provider) to serve ads.
+- We use **Google AdMob**, which is part of the [Families Self-Certified Ads SDK Program](https://support.google.com/googleplay/android-developer/answer/12955712), ensuring compliance with Google Play's family policies.
 - **Only non-personalized ads** are displayed, meaning no user data is collected or used for ad targeting.
 - Ads are selected based on app content, **not user behavior**.

 ### 2. **Human Review for Age Appropriateness**
-- According to [Google's Kids Policy](https://support.google.com/googleplay/android-developer/answer/9283445), all ad creatives to be rendered are reviewed and rated before being delivered to users if a network is used that is part of the **Families Ads Program**. **AdMob is part of that program**, ensuring that all advertisements undergo **human review** for age appropriateness.
+- According to [Google's Families Self-Certified Ads SDK Program](https://support.google.com/googleplay/android-developer/answer/12955712), all ad creatives to be rendered are reviewed and rated before being delivered to users if a network is used that is part of the **Families Ads Program**.
+- **AdMob is part of this program**, ensuring that all advertisements undergo **Google's human review** for age appropriateness.
 - We comply with **COPPA (Children’s Online Privacy Protection Act)** and **GDPR-K (General Data Protection Regulation for Kids)**.

 ### 3. **Ad Filtering and Safety Measures**